sztupy/kossuth-map/README.md

 ### Points furthest away in Hungary from a street named "Kossuth"

 Almost all settlements in Hungary have a street or square named "Kossuth".
 If you wish to be the furthest away from any of them, the best place is around the tripoint border between Hungary, Austria and Slovenia where you'll be 17km away from one.

+On average, if you are in a random place in Hungary, it's likely you will be within 3km of a Kossuth street or square.

 Large resolution map:
 ![Kossuth large](https://raw.githubusercontent.com/sztupy/kossuth-map/master/images/kossuth.jpg)